W427697/Discord-/docs/configure/styling-and-css.md

 </Callout>
 </IfRenderer>

+If you're using Webpack and want to use CSS modules, you'll need some extra configuration.
+We recommend installing [`@storybook/addon-styling-webpack`](https://storybook.js.org/addons/@storybook/addon-styling-webpack/) to help you configure these tools.

 ## PostCSS

 ### Vite

 Vite comes with PostCSS support out-of-the-box.
 If you have customized the PostCSS configuration in your `vite.config.js` this will automatically be applied to your Storybook as well.
 Read more about [Vite's PostCSS support](https://vitejs.dev/guide/features.html#postcss).

 ### Webpack

 <IfRenderer renderer='react'>
 <Callout
   variant="info"